Ask 5 Questions to Ensure Sustainable Pump Equipment

-Steve Babcock, VP of Engineering, Jul 6, 2021
+Steve Babcock, VP of Engineering, Aug 29, 2023

-But some companies and pump operators believe sustainable pumps are too costly or don’t have enough power to get the job done properly.
-With the right pump designed with the application in mind, environmentally friendly pumps can actually save money in the long run while also delivering performance.
+But some companies and pump operators believe sustainable pump sprayers are too costly or won’t have enough power to get the job done properly.
+With the right electric pump designed with the application in mind, environmentally friendly pump systems can actually perform as well or better than gas-powered pumps and lower operating costs in the long run.

 Ask the following five questions when choosing the most sustainable pump for your application.

+The power source of a pump is sometimes the first and only consideration, but there’s much more to choosing an environmental pump.
 Products used for cleaning, fertigation, lawn care, pest control, and other applications are regulated by the Environmental Protection Agency (EPA), and for good reason.
-Many of the chemicals used in these applications are corrosive and can pose a threat to waterways and wildlife when they’re not used according to the manufacturer’s specifications.
+Many of the chemicals used in these applications are corrosive and can pose a threat to waterways and wildlife when not used according to the manufacturer’s specifications.

 Responsible use of chemicals requires precise application.
 More power is not always better, and too much or too little PSI or GPM could result in wasted product or inconsistent coverage.
 This isn’t just bad for the environment, it’s also bad for your bottom line.
 It’s best to consult with a pump engineer to determine how much PSI and GPM you need to get the job done right.